mskcc/tempo/docs/reference-resources.md

 ```

 ## Preferred transcript isoforms
-The `--custom-enst` argument to vcf2maf takes a list of preferred gene transcript isoforms which mtations are mapped onto.
+The `--custom-enst` argument to vcf2maf takes a list of preferred gene transcript isoforms which mutations are mapped onto.
 We supply a consensus list of [`isoform_overrides_at_mskcc` and `isoform_overrides_uniprot`](https://github.com/mskcc/vcf2maf/tree/master/data), generated as such:
 ``` r
 t1 = readr::read_tsv('isoform_overrides_at_mskcc')
 t2 = readr::read_tsv('isoform_overrides_uniprot')